shweshi/OpenGraph/README.md

   $data = OpenGraph::fetch("https://unsplash.com/");
   ```
   You can also pass an optional parameter either true or false.
-Which specify whether to fetch all metadata or only og metadata.
-By default its false.
+When set false it will only fetch basic metadata and in case of true it will fetch all the other optional metadata as well like audio, video, music and twitter metatags as well.

   ```
   $data = OpenGraph::fetch("https://unsplash.com/", true);
   ```

   this will give you an array like this if by default..